Disclaimer: You guessed it, spoilers.

 Yet Bong is most definitely trying to say to us that revolution is necessary.
 Our constant feelings of doubts as more characters get killed off are then contrasted with constant reminders of what the alternatives may be – more torture and suffering, being forced to eat nothing but insect-made protein bars, and at the center of it all, children like little Timmy being stolen from their parents into child slavery to keep the Engine running.

-The movie is being honest about the costs but also the necessity of such a revolution; it breaks away from the propagandistic imagery utilized by authoritarian regimes on both sides of the political spectrum.
+The movie is being honest about the costs but also the necessity of such a revolution; it breaks away from the propagandistic imagery utilized by authoritarian regimes on all sides of the political spectrum.
 It acknowledges that the solution is not perfect, but given the situation there are no better alternatives.

 To boil it all down on a personal level, the most pressing and impactful part of this movie was that it caused me to realize my own weakness.
 Despite my analysis, beliefs, and the full knowledge of how this connects to real life, I know that deep in my heart I am not ready yet.
 I know that no matter how much I read, discuss, or even participate in politics, protest, and helping others, I am still too comfortable with my current place in the system.